Western Airlines Flight 2605: Accident investigations

-As Flight 2605 crashed on Mexican soil, the accident investigation was carried out by the Directorate General of Civil Aeronautics (DGAC).
-Details of its findings were re-published in International Civil Aviation Organization (ICAO) circular 173-AN/109.
-The probable cause of the accident was determined to be "Non-compliance with the meteorological minima for the approach procedure, as cleared; failure to comply with the aircraft's operating procedures during the approach phase, and landing on a runway closed to traffic."
+As Flight 2605 crashed on Mexican soil, the accident investigation was performed by the Directorate General of Civil Aeronautics (DGCA).
+Details of its findings were republished in International Civil Aviation Organization (ICAO) circular 173-AN/109.
+The probable cause of the accident was determined as: "Non-compliance with the meteorological minima for the approach procedure, as cleared; failure to comply with the aircraft's operating procedures during the approach phase, and landing on a runway closed to traffic."

-A further investigation was carried out by the Air Line Pilots Association, and its results were summarized in the December 1983 issue of Flying magazine.
-While the ALPA report conceded that the pilots had landed on the wrong runway in the face of published minimums, it criticized the Mexican accident report as being of "inadequate depth and detail" and containing "significant errors."
+A further investigation was executed by the Air Line Pilots Association, and its results were summarized in the December 1983 issue of Flying magazine.
+While the ALPA report conceded that the pilots had landed on the wrong runway in the face of published minimums, it criticized the Mexican accident report as being of "inadequate depth and detail" and containing "significant errors".

 Sidestep approach

 A primary point of disagreement between the official ICAO report and the ALPA study was the wording and description of the failed sidestep approach to Runway 23R.
 The official report reads:"As shown by the flight recorder trace, the aircraft stayed on the correct flight path to Runway 23 Right for most of the time between the outer marker "Metro Eco" and Mexico City International Airport, and only deviated to the runway closed to traffic (23 Left) when at a height of (600 feet) above the ground during its final approach."The decision height at which the sidestep approach required Runway 23R to be in sight (and to perform the sidestep maneuver) was 600 feet AGL.
 In continuing toward 23L below that height, by definition the crew was deviating from their cleared approach.
 The ALPA study surmised that the crew was confused as to what was required for the sidestep approach.
 Further, it indicated that landing on the closed 23L required only that the crew continue their current flight path, which was a straight-in ILS approach to 23L.

 Safety recommendations

 The accident and subsequent investigation prompted the release of NTSB Safety Recommendations A-80-59 and A-80-60.
-The recommendations required explicit published runway approach procedures for airport approaches involving sidesteps and distribution of documentation of sidestep-approach procedures in general.
+The recommendations required explicit published runway-approach procedures for airport approaches involving sidesteps and distribution of documentation of sidestep-approach procedures in general.